jaredzhenderson/jaredzhenderson.github.io/hobbies.md

 I'm an avid reader, especially of science fiction.
 Some of my favorite writers are Douglas Adams, Ursula K. LeGuin, Octavia Butler, and Cixin Liu.
 I'm planning to read all of Terry Pratchett's *Discworld* novels --- at this point I'm about 10% there.
 I'm also lately revisiting some old favorites; currently I'm reading (and loving) *Farenheit 451.*

+*Advocating for internet privacy*

+Internet privacy -- the ability to browse and speak with anonymity (if we so choose), without having your personal data tracked and stored -- is a big passion of mine.
+I support and donate to the [Electronic Fronteir Foundation](https://eff.org) to try and build a free, open, and anonymous internet.
+I'm also working on a project, *Why We Need Privacy*, which I hope will serve as an accessible philosophical defense of internet privacy.